 1. Government Overreach: The size, scope and reach of American government - including spending, taxing, borrowing, statutory mandates, regulation, monetary and credit-allocation policy, and other intervention - long ago exceeded levels that promote the public interest in maximum economic growth and fairness.
 These excesses at federal, state and local levels have increasingly slowed growth and diminished fairness and will continue to do so unless they are reined in.
-Economists now understand that economic growth, and thus aggregate human wellbeing levels, are determined more by the economic, political and social institutions, practices and policies of a society than by geographic, infrastructure, resources and other earlier development-theory factors.
+Economists now understand that economic growth, and thus aggregate human wellbeing levels, are determined more by the economic, political and

+While public spending is the measure of government overreach easiest to quantify, analyze and understand as a growth determinant, other measures also drive and reflect the excess.
+Taxes and public debt are directly driven by public spending, and public debt has now reached its highest level relative to the gross domestic product (GDP) since the early 1950s, when the debt from World War II was being worked Government regulation off. in a wide range of economic. financial, environmental, public health and safety areas, plus intervention including monetary stimulus and credit allocation and federalization of health insurance and education have all increased social institutions, practices and policies of a society than by geographic, infrastructure, resources and other earlier development-theory factors.
 The following are important for growth and fairness: the rule of law; constitutionally limited government; separation of powers between national, regional and local units; separation of functional powers at each level of government; individual sovereignty and personal liberty; individual rights, not group rights; strong property rights; and high levels of economic freedom.

-Empirical literature - that is, research using real economic data - supports and quantifies theory suggesting there's an optimal range of government spending that maximizes There are classically defined public economic growth. goods that are most efficiently provided by government and there are market failures that justify regulation and other intervention.
+Empirical literature - that is, research using real economic data - supports and quantifies theory suggesting there's an optimal range of government spending that maximizes economic growth.
+There are classically defined public goods that are most efficiently provided by government and there are market failures that justify regulation and other intervention.
 However, excess spending, scope and reach of the public sector diverts efficient private investment and consumption and slows growth.
 While there are uncertainties and debate about the levels of public spending relative to the economy that maximize growth, the best evidence, reviewed by economists at the University of Nevada-Reno, shows the range is 17% to 26%.
 The U.S. passed those levels before 1960 and has increased government excess to the present time.

 The chart above of public spending over time as a percentage of the U.S. economy vividly illustrates this point.
 The excess growth has not been limited to the federal government; state and local spending have proportionately grown even faster.
 Nevada's local-government and total public-sector spending have grown particularly fast.
 Nationally, increasing government interventions into health care and education have driven up their costs.
-As the public sector continues to consume resources beyond economically efficient levels, private investment and growth are elsewhere deterred, and overall growth of our economy slows.
+As the public sector continues to consume resources beyond economically efficient levels, private investment and growth are elsewhere deterred, and overall growth of our economy slows. to unprecedented levels and metastasized in the last decade.
+The net effect has been to raise barriers that hinder business formation and success, thus retarding growth.
+With the spending, taxing and borrowing overreach at record levels and still increasing, the drag may even get worse.